rreece/rreece.github.io/outline-of-philosophy/physics.md

 A fiber bundle is locally a product space, $X \times G$, of a base space, $X$, and a fiber space, $G$.
 In general, fiber bundles may have non-trivial global structure (e.g. a Mobius strip), but commonly in the ordinary use in physics, trivial bundles are used where the fiber bundle is just $X \times G$ globally.
-The base space is the spacetime, and the fiber is the space of possible gauge transformations.
+The base space is spacetime, and the fiber is the space of possible gauge transformations.

 -   [Fiber bundle](https://en.wikipedia.org/wiki/Fiber_bundle)